 In a headline-making move, he shut down every Starbucks location for three and a half hours to reorient staff, stating that with its immense growth, Starbucks had “forgotten what we stood for.”

 From that moment forward Starbucks started its comeback, sweeping changes helped the coffee titan rediscover its roots.
-Looking back later in a Harvard Business Review interview, Schultz remembered owning mistakes Starbucks made and said, “The challenge was how to preserve and enhance the only assets we have as a company: our values, our culture and guiding principles, and the reservoir of trust with our people.”
+Looking back later in a Harvard Business Review interview, Schultz remembered owning mistakes Starbucks made and said, “The challenge was how to preserve and enhance the only assets we have as a company: our values, our culture and communication guiding principles, and the reservoir of trust with our people.”

 Today, Starbucks is back on top of the coffeehouse industry, Starbucks restaurant count is up to 33,000 locations across 76 countries.